wp-plugins/googlegraph/readme.txt

 * "bubble" Attributes and styles of the bubbles
 * "colorstart" Start color of the gradient
 * "colorend" End color of the gradient

+barChart

-* "trendlines" Allows adding a trend line to the series.
-The value of the attribute is java configuration line.
+* "trendlines" Create a trend line

-barChart attributes
+columnChart

-* "trendlines" Allows adding a trend line to the series.
-The value of the attribute is java configuration line.
+* "trendlines" Create a trend line

-scatterChart attributes
+scatterChart

-* "trendlines" Allows adding a trend line to the series.
-The value of the attribute is java configuration line.
+* "trendlines" Create a trend line

 = Geo Chart Example =
 `[geoChart width="700px" height="700px" ]